ILIAS-eLearning/ILIAS/docs/configuration/install.md

 if you use tags to pin a specific ILIAS version.

-In case of merge conflicts refer to [the ILIAS Developement Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).
+In case of merge conflicts refer to [the ILIAS Development Guide](http://www.ilias.de/docu/goto.php?target=pg_15604).
 You should only encounter these if you changed the code of your installation locally.